-PGA Catalunya Resort Stadium the site to the 2002, 2009 and 2014 Spanish Open, as well as the current host of the European Tour’s Qualifying School Finale, the Stan Eby, Neil Coles and Angel Gallardo-designed Stadium Course reveals a breathtaking, sweeping layout lined by pine, bent cork and oak woods, with dramatic views across the Pyrenees.
-The Resort is amongst the finest anywhere in continental Europe and with two outstanding golf courses to boot has become one of the very most popular also.
+PGA Catalunya Golf Resort Stadium Course the site to 2002, 2009 and 2014 Spanish Open, as well as the current host of the European Tour's Qualifying School Finale, the Stan Eby, Neil Coles and Angel Gallardo-designed Stadium Course, reveals a breathtaking, sweeping layout lined by pine, bent cork and oak woods, with dramatic views across the Pyrenees.
+The golf resort is amongst the finest anywhere in continental Europe and with two outstanding golf courses to boot has become one of the very most popular also.

 PGA Catalunya Resort Stadium Tour Course offers golfers daunted by the degree of precision demanded by the Stadium Course the chance to showcase their skills on a par 72 course set between lakes and a plentiful amount of pine trees.

 The Tour Course, a little shorter and more forgiving than the Stadium Course, and is another Ángel Gallardo and Neil Coles creation designed to challenge players of all categories.
 Most of the holes on this championship layout have wide fairways and bunkers strategically positioned around the greens, where less-than-perfect shots are not usually severely penalised.

 Players that enjoy taking risks are rewarded here, particularly in the par-5 holes.
 In order to achieve full satisfaction, this special course allows players to use both their skills and a wide variety of clubs.
 The challenges stem from its status as a resident of the PGA European Tour Qualifying School.

 A serious contender for the best golf resort in Spain, PGA Catalunya Resort is one of the most popular golf resorts in Europe.
 Like Cheese and Biscuits, a couple of items pair as well as 5-star luxury accommodation and world-class golf courses, you'll find plenty of both at PGA Catalunya.